qTip2/qTip2/docs/global.md

 <a name="version"></a>
 ## $.fn.qtip.version
-Stores the version of qTip2 library included on the page in the format "2.x.x".
+Stores the version of qTip<sup>2</sup> library included on the page in the format "2.x.x".

 <a name="defaults"></a>
 ## $.fn.qtip.defaults
-Holds all the default qTip values inherited by your .qtip() calls.
+Holds all the default qTip<sup>2</sup> values inherited by your .qtip() calls.

 ```js
 $.fn.qtip.defaults = {